 Very important and most Android users are unaware of this.
 After installing, normally they grant every access the app needs including admin and overlay.
 This could be fatal if you also sideload apps that are not available on Play Store.
 Even if you installed an app from Play TSSTore, there’s no guarantee the app is completely safe.
 The data we showed is clearly indicating the low protection rate of Google Play Protect malware protection.

 So go to Settings>Apps and review each and every app permissions.
 Decide whether an app like eg. Flashlight really needs access to your location (of course not).
 Find out apps having unnecessary permissions and revoke wherever you think is not required.

 If you use antivirus or antimalware protection, use the inbuilt options to protect your device from theft.
 All malware protection app offers anti-theft protection and you cans setup it in no time.
-For other not using any third party protection can use Android’s inbuilt ‘Find My Device feature.
+Others not using any third-party protection can use Android’s inbuilt ‘Find My Device feature.
 It’s a free service from Google preinstalled on all Android devices.